Philly Youth VOTE 2020!

 November 3rd: Election Day - Get Out The Vote!

 Remind students to get to the polls and to go as a family!
 One proven way to improve voter turnout is to send students a text message on election day.

 Contact SEAMAAC to help with GOTV phone and text-banking to

 First-time voters must show a photo or non-photo ID at the polling place.
 Acceptable forms of ID.

-November 6th - Look at the election returns with your students!
+Watch the election returns with your students!

 I bet we made a difference!

 Organizations helping with non-partisan civic engagement curricula and voter registration in schools:

 The League or Women Voters of Philadelphia is training volunteers and getting clearances to help with voter registration and GOTV in Schools.
 See their High School Voter Registration Training Manual.
 Contact Bev Keith.

 National Voter Registration Day - Register your school as a partner to receive posters, stickers, information, and access to voter registration webinars.